-- When growing any of the color-changing Hydrangea species, keep in mind that some fertilizers are formulated for specific colors.
-For example, if you want your fertilizers to turn blue, use blue hydrangea fertilizer that will make the soil slightly more acidic.
+- When growing any color-changing Hydrangea species, remember that some fertilizers are formulated for specific colors.
+For example, if you want your fertilizers to turn blue, use blue hydrangea fertilizer to make the soil slightly more acidic.

 - Fertilizers can’t make up for inadequate soil.
 Amend your soil with compost and mulch throughout the season with organic materials to maintain soil health.

-- If you notice any signs of nutrient deficiency, make sure you eliminate any other potential causes first.
-Once you’ve applied too much fertilizer, it is challenging to remove it from the soil.
+- If you notice any signs of nutrient deficiency, eliminate any other potential causes first.
+Removing it from the soil is challenging once you’ve applied too much fertilizer.

-Fertilizer is an important component in getting as many flowers from your hydrangea plants as possible.
-Make sure you keep an eye on their performance to apply the best fertilizer for your specific species at the right time.
+Fertilizer is essential in getting as many flowers from your hydrangea plants as possible.
+Monitor their performance to apply the best fertilizer for your specific species at the right time.

 To enjoy the fruits of your labor for longer, see our essential guide to drying and preserving hydrangea flowers at home.